 Athletics are one of the few areas where masculine values are encouraged and celebrated.

 You quickly learn the value of sacrifice and hard work if you want to excel.
-You become accountable to teammates or to a coach (for those involved in non-team sports).
+You become accountable to teammates or a coach (those involved in non-team sports).
 You learn how to get control of your emotions.

 You learn to practice when you don’t want to practice.
 You learn to shut up when you think you’re right.
 Above all other things, you learn that your feelings about a situation do not matter.
-All that matters is the obstacle in front of you and what you’re going to do about it.
+All that matters is the obstacle in front of you and what you will do about it.

 Many young men from fatherless homes never see the value of a long-term investment in something.
 They don’t see it financially or in any relationships.
 Sports are the easiest way for a young man to see what’s possible when you stick to something and invest time into it.